Category Archives: Class

 Qualification Inflation

 Apologies to those of you outside the UK who can’t access this whole article from The Times for free.
-[Email me if you want more info ] This education story attracted my attention yesterday: “TEENAGERS in middle-class areas have begun to turn their backs on university, putting at risk the government’s drive to increase the […]
+[Email me if you want more info 😉 ] This education story attracted my attention yesterday: “TEENAGERS in middle-class areas have begun to turn their backs on university, putting at risk the government’s drive to increase […]

 The Magazine For Bonkers Old Colonels